aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 Tyler Mandry, and Urgau for their invaluable contributions.

 Hopefully next year we can continue to improve at this solid pace.
-My main goal is to impove the way cross-crate ID lookup works, but there's also more work to be done to fix more bugs, further flesh out the test suite, and increase performance.
+My main goal is to improve the way cross-crate ID lookup works, but there's also more work to be done to fix more bugs, further flesh out the test suite, and increase performance.
 I'll write more about these in a future post.